Electron-positron, parton-parton and photon-photon production of $\tau$-lepton pairs: anomalous magnetic and electric dipole moments spin effects: Amplitudes and spin correlations

 \section{Amplitudes and spin correlations}

 In Ref.~\cite{Banerjee:2022sgf}, formulas for including anomalous magnetic and electric dipole form-factors in elementary $2 \to 2$ parton processes of $\tau$-pair production were discussed.
 The elementary parton-level and improved Born-level formulas were presented there for $e^-e^+ \to \tau^-\tau^+$ process, including details of reference frames\footnote{A comment on the direction of reference frames is in place here.
 Formally speaking, the interchange of reaction name between $e^-e^+ \to \tau^-\tau^+$ and $e^+e^- \to \tau^+\tau^-$ is purely conventional and not of physics content.
-The choice however does imply which among the incoming $e^-$ or $e^+$ particle is taken as the first beam in the positive $\hat{z}$ direction.
+The choice however does imply which among the incoming $e^-$ or $e^+$ particle is taken as the first beam (analogously if $\tau^-$ or $\tau^+$ is taken as the first outgoing lepton) in the positive $\hat{z}$ direction.
 The second choice was used in some of older projects.
-Nowdays, the choice of $e^-$ is made more frequently, as the more energetic beam in asymmetric colliders.
+Nowadays, the choice of $e^-$ is made more frequently, as the more energetic beam in asymmetric colliders.
 Due to overlapping conventions, a sign mismatch may occur.
 In our programs, a rotation by an angle of $\pi$ around the $\hat{y}$ axis may be necessary before the anomalous contributions are inserted into the other parts of the code. } used in spin-correlation matrix calculation.
 Those formulas are however limited to low energies, where contribution of $Z$-boson exchange can be neglected in specific applications.

 For higher energy $e^-e^+ \to \tau^-\tau^+$, and also for $q \bar{q} \to \tau^-\tau^+$ parton level processes at the LHC, inclusion of the contribution due to the exchange of $Z$-boson is necessary.
-For very high $\tau$-pair virtuality of more than $~160$ GeV, the contributions from doubly resonant $WW$ and $ZZ$ boxes need to be taken into account as well, which however will not be covered in this paper.
-Here we extend results of Ref.~\cite{Banerjee:2022sgf}, and derive the formulas including $Z$ and $\gamma^*$ exchanges and their interference, as applicable for a virtuality of the $\tau$-pair upto and slightly above the $Z$-peak.
+For very high $\tau$-pair virtuality of more than $~160$ GeV, the contributions from doubly resonant $WW$ and $ZZ$ boxes need to be taken into account as well, following for example, Refs.~\cite{Richter-Was:2018lld, Arbuzov:2020coe} on {\tt TauSpinner} and {\tt KKMC}, where EW loop corrections installation is documented.
+Here we extend results of Ref.~\cite{Banerjee:2022sgf}, and derive the formulas including $Z$ and $\gamma$ exchanges and their interference.

-To complete the picture we also derive the formulas for $\gamma \gamma \to \tau^-\tau^+$ processes in the so-called light-by-light scattering approximation, which recently became of high interest in the analysis of heavy ion beams collisions at the LHC~\cite{ATLAS:2022ryk, CMS:2022arf}.
+To complete the picture we also derive the formulas for $\gamma \gamma \to \tau^-\tau^+$ processes in the so-called light-by-light scattering approximation, which recently became of high interest in the analysis of heavy-ion beams collisions at the LHC~\cite{ATLAS:2022ryk, CMS:2022arf}.

 Let us start by introducing formalism for $f_i \, \bar{f_i} \to \tau^-\tau^+$ process, where $i=$ $e$, $u$, $d$ or $\gamma$.
 For the $\gamma \gamma$ initial state, the symbol $\bar{f_i}$ refers to the second incoming photon.
 Thus, in our generalized notation, we consider: